 This new generation features "water-proof" construction with rubber gaskets and rubber bellows on the lifting button and the movable anvil.

 The dial has a simple pair of movable tolerance markers just like other Mitutoyo indicators.
-White gloves and micrometer stand are optional.

 The indicating micrometer is designed for use as a comparator.
 It features a movable anvil which is retracted by pushing the lifting button.
 The micrometer spindle is operated like any micrometer.
 When you use it to set the required dimension, and lock it in place, you will be able to make parts comparisons using the dial.
 The pointer will show deviations.